05 February - 10 March 2020

 - International and national collaboration: Describe your collaboration with foreign and Swedish researchers and research teams.
 State whether you contribute to or refer to international collaboration in your research.

 - Other applications or grants: If you are applying for or intend to apply for other grants from the Swedish Research Council, please clarify the relationship between the projects.
 This applies also if you are receiving ongoing grants from the Swedish Research Council with grant periods that wholly or partly overlap with the grant you are now applying for.
 You should also justify why you are submitting one or several further applications.
 Describe also the relationship with other applications to or grants from other funding bodies for the same project idea (from you or another researcher).

 - Independent line of research: If you are working or will be working in a larger group, please clarify how your project relates to the other projects in the group.
 If you are continuing a project that was wholly or partly started during your doctoral or postdoc studies, you must also describe the relationship between your project and the research of your former supervisor.

 - Clinical significance: Explain how the results of the project may be transferred into practical clinical use within the area medicine and health.

 Specification of clinical position

-The description may cover a maximum of 750 characters including blank spaces in Arial, font size 11.
+The description may cover a maximum of 750 characters.
+This is approximately one fourth of an A4 page in Arial, font size 11, single line spacing.